 It’s commonly held that innovation is a race.
 Unlike your typical race, innovation can be both a marathon and a series of sprints.
 Just like a change of scenery can inspire runners to keep going longer, a change of tone tied to the seasons and a push for short-sprint innovation themed around the time of year can keep your innovation strategy fleet-footed.

 What Is Short-Sprint Innovation?

-There are many examples of short-sprint innovation with which you’re probably familiar: Hackathons, 48-hour design challenges, and so on.
-They tend to be unified around a particular problem at a certain scale, and on a short timeframe.
+There are many examples of short-sprint innovation with which you’re probably familiar.
+Hackathons, 48-hour design challenges, and so on.
+They tend to be unified around a particular problem at a certain scale, and in a short timeframe.
 For example, during the summer, a company might launch a week-long hackathon to create energy-efficiency features for its products.

 The advantage of short-sprint innovation is that it forces your innovation strategy, and your team, to change focus, at least for a little while.
 Especially when fighting with a thorny problem that’s taken a while, or has led to some unexpected challenges, it’s good for the mind to set aside the problem and work on something else.

 Focusing on a different problem allows you to engage in “deep structure” thinking, looking at the overall thrust of a problem instead of its details.
 For example, somebody who works with foams might be a materials scientist, a firefighter, or a chef making a cake.
 But they all have the same concerns how does the foam spread, how can it be contained, and what happens to it in different environmental conditions?